-Vascular claudication is a manifestation of peripheral vascular disease.
+Vascular claudication is a manifestation of the peripheral vascular disease.

 Patients of lumbar spinal stenosis compensate for symptoms by flexing forward, slowing their gait, leaning onto objects (eg, over a shopping cart) and limiting distance of ambulation.

-Patients with lumber spinal stenosis may have wide-based gait, abnormal Romberg test, thigh pain after some seconds of lumbar extension, and neuromuscular abnormalities.
+Patients with lumbar spinal stenosis may have wide-based gait, abnormal Romberg test, thigh pain after some seconds of lumbar extension, and neuromuscular abnormalities.